SallyMcGrath/JavaScript-Core-1-Coursework-Week1/README.md

 ## Solutions

-The solutions for this coursework can be found here:
+Here are the solutions for this coursework:

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1-Solution